Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

 The conclusion emphasizes the completion of the attack simulation creation process.
 Users are directed to review the simulation details, send a test email for inspection, and submit the simulation for execution.
 The acknowledgment of the newly created simulation signifies readiness for training and testing against simulated phishing attacks.

 ### Review
-In this lab, you have completed:
-+ Create Attack Simulation
+During this lab, you've gained knowledge on the process of Creating Attack Simulation

 ## You have successfully completed the lab